Which Institutions Own Shares In Karyopharm Therapeutics Inc. (KPTI)?

 Sponsored

-The stock witnessed a -40.96% gain in the last 1 month and extending the period to 3 months gives it a -33.06%, and is -9.26% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 7.33% over the week and 9.92% over the month.
+The stock witnessed a -33.33% gain in the last 1 month and extending the period to 3 months gives it a -21.38%, and is 2.04% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.10% over the week and 9.21% over the month.

 Karyopharm Therapeutics Inc. (KPTI) Analyst Forecasts